nadaalay/Customers-Segmentation-by-Kmeans/README.md

-## Customer Segmentation by Kmeans
+## Customers Segmentation by Kmeans

 ### Table of Contents